 Here’s a little freebie for you…

-On Monday 24 February 2020, I’ll be doing a talk at a free online summit called ‘What’s Stopping You?’
+On Monday 24 February 2020, I took part in an online summit called ‘What’s Stopping You?’

-My talk will be centred on the very subject of ‘what’s stopping you from moving on after loss?’
+My talk was centred around the very subject of ‘what’s stopping you from moving on after loss?’